neurobin/rnm/README.md

 2. Replace all dot with hyphen for directories (`/\./-/gd`).
 3. Give all symbolic links a .link extension (`/$/.link/l`).

-## Search for files matching pattern1 in their name, directories matching pattern2 and links matching pattern3 and append modification time in their name:
+## Search for files matching pattern1 in their name, directories matching pattern2 and links matching pattern3 and append modification time with the filename:

 ```bash
 rnm -ns '/fn/ /info-mtime-%d-%m-%Y %H:%I %p/' -ss '/pattern1/f' -ss '/pattern2/d' -ss '/pattern3/l' ./*